What Is a Convex Transducer?

 Convex Transducers Applications

-Convex transducers are versatile tools used in various medical imaging applications due to their ability to penetrate deeper tissues while providing a broad field of view.
+As mentioned above, convex probes can penetrate deeper tissues while providing a broad field of view.
+As a result, they are versatile tools used in various medical imaging applications.
 Below are some of the key areas where convex ultrasound transducers are widely applied:

 Convex ultrasound transducers are widely used for abdominal imaging, providing a broad field of view for visualizing organs such as the liver, kidneys, and spleen.
 They can be used to diagnose abnormalities like liver disease, kidney stones, and abdominal masses.